Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Keep out of the reach of children.

-Store at room temperature below 30 degrees C (86 degrees F).
+Store at room temperature between 15 and 30 degrees C (59 to 86 degrees F).
 Throw away any unused medicine after the expiration date.

 They need to know if you have any of these conditions: